francina172000/APECS/README.md

 ```
 python3 User_Edge.py
 ```
+4. Access the User registration using http://<IP_ADDR>:8001/ and access the upload file using http://<IP_ADDR>:8001/upload-file
+5. Access AIA Dashboard at https://<IP_ADDR>:5000/login
-4. Once all the above three steps are done, proceed to the OCR Upload page.
+6. Once all the above three steps are done, proceed to the OCR Upload page.
 The implemented service is image to text using Google's Tesseract OCR.
-5. Output will be given as a downloadable txt file.
+7. Output will be given as a downloadable txt file.

-#### Known Bug
+#### Default Passwords
-Install Script is buggy and fails at installation of GMP (should be fixed in the future).
+Password to register with the AIA: companySLU
+Password to access AIA Dashboard: dsouza5451

 ### Implemented by referring to the following paper
 https://scholar.google.com/citations?view_op=view_citation&hl=en&user=Z1KsnyIAAAAJ&citation_for_view=Z1KsnyIAAAAJ:7PzlFSSx8tAC